embrace-io/embrace-docs/content/ios/linking-embrace.md

 1. From now on your will open the xcworkspace associated with your project and not the older xcproject file.

 [comment]: # (TODO: Make these into amp images)
-{{< figure src="/docs/images/sample-podfile.png" alt="Sample PodFile" title="Sample Podfile" caption="Our sample project's PodFile" >}}
+{{< image src="/docs/images/sample-podfile.png" alt="Sample PodFile" title="Sample Podfile" caption="Our sample project's PodFile" width="736" height="190" >}}

-{{< figure src="/docs/images/pod-update.png" alt="Running pod update" title="Pod Update" caption="Example of running 'pod update' on our sample project." >}}
+{{< image src="/docs/images/pod-update.png" alt="Running pod update" title="Pod Update" caption="Example of running 'pod update' on our sample project." width="736" height="213" >}}

-{{< figure src="/docs/images/pod-update-workspace.png" alt="Workspace created after running 'pod update'" title="Created Workspace" caption="After running 'pod update' a workspace is created.
-It should look like this when opened." >}}
+{{< image src="/docs/images/pod-update-workspace.png" alt="Workspace created after running 'pod update'" title="Created Workspace" caption="After running 'pod update' a workspace is created.
+It should look like this when opened." width="736" height="263" >}}

 ## Carthage